 Quebec Disaster

 While thus engaged, Brigadier General Richard Montgomery gathered the forces and began his advance without awaiting Schuyler's approval.
 Faced with a fait accompli and debilitated by a gout attack, Schuyler approved Montgomery's plans and set to work on the logistics support the fiery Irishman would need.
-The campaign started late in the season, so although initially successful, it collapsed in the deep of December when Montgomery and Benedict Arnold were cut down while storming Quebec City.
+The campaign started late in the season, so although initially successful, it collapsed in the depths of December when Montgomery and Benedict Arnold were cut down while storming Quebec City.
 Montgomery died, but Arnold recovered.
 Schuyler's New England foes quickly cast blame on the old Dutchman.

 Night Assault of Quebec